MailTape/MailTape-v1/_posts/2020-05-03-French-Kettle-Station.md

 ImaCrea: **"**Sacred ritual for a new spiritual age.
 Kali Malone shows the way.**"**

-<p id="outroduction">That's it for this morning, thank you so much for being with us every Sunday morning!
-Much love and respect to Quiet Dawn for his wonderful Sunday selections, and to [Anthony Dujardin](http://www.anthonydujardin.com/illustrations/) for this episode's stunning illustration.</p>
+<p id="outroduction">That was intense.
+Thank you so much for being with us every Sunday morning!
+Much love and respect to French Kettle Station for his deep and trippy Sunday selections, and to [Thibault Daumain](thibaultdaumain.fr/) for this episode's wild illustration.</p>